kubestellar/kubestellar/docs/content/direct/core-chart.md

 helm upgrade --install ks-core oci://ghcr.io/kubestellar/kubestellar/core-chart --version $KUBESTELLAR_VERSION
 ```

-Either if of the previous way of installing KubeStellar chart will install KubeFlex and the Post Create Hooks, but no Control Planes.
+Either of the previous ways of installing KubeStellar core chart will install KubeFlex and the Post Create Hooks, but it will not create any Control Plane.

-Please remember to add `--set "kubeflex-operator.isOpenShift=true"`, when installing into an OpenShift cluster.
+Please remember to add `--set "kubeflex-operator.isOpenShift=true"` when installing into an OpenShift cluster.

-User defined control planes can be added using additional value files of `--set` arguments, _e.g._:
+User defined control planes can be added using additional values files or `--set` arguments, _e.g._:

 - add a single ITS named its1 of default vcluster type: `--set-json='ITSes=[{"name":"its1"}]'`
 - add two ITSes named its1 and its2 of of type vcluster and host, respectively: `--set-json='ITSes=[{"name":"its1"},{"name":"its2","type":"host"}]'`